lizhao007/DeepBSA/README.md

 ## For linux

 ### Requirment
-R and Python 3.7(or greater) to be installed.
+R and Python 3.7(or greater) should be installed.
 Other require python packages can be quickly installed by running "./requirment.txt" in main dictory.
 ```
 #QTL mapping
 cd DeepBSA_linux_v1.4/bin/